 Sweat and seasickness can rob your body of necessary electrolytes, and if you are eating less processed food you very well may not be putting enough back in your body.
 The best-known electrolyte is sodium (and the one that less processed food really cuts down on) but potassium, magnesium and zinc are also important for avoiding muscle cramps, thinking clearly and just plain feeling good.

-You can buy packets of rehydration powder or drink Gatorade, and I’ve written about how to make your own rehydration solution.
-Lin Pardey even wrote a guest post on Recognizing and Avoiding Salt Deficiencies.
+You can buy packets of rehydration powder or drink Gatorade, or make your own rehydration solution.

 Cruising without air conditioning and working/walking outside in a hot climate, Dave and I have always found that we periodically (sometimes daily!) needed rehydration drinks.
 Dave tends to go for Gatorade, buying the powder to save space and weight.